kkornakiewicz/hello/content/posts/daylight-saving.md

 tags: ["elm", "data-visualisation"]
 ---

+_Although mobile should works too, for better experience, please view this post on desktop._

+---

 A few months ago European Parliament has voted to end magical practice of "daylight saving time".
 I created a simple visualisation of how susnet and sunrise time will differ depending on which timezone Poland will decide to keep.
 [TODO]

 Here is a map: